5f0ne/evidence/README.md

 Given the following files, where the first placeholer describes the action and the secon placeholder describes the number of execution.

-The noise.idiff contains only information with no action applied.
+IMPORTANT: noise.1.idiff needs to exsists.
+It contains only information with no action applied.

 ```
 ge/
     *.*.idiff
-    noise.idiff
+    noise.1.idiff
 ```

 Important: the first placeholder is used as an identifier and must be